itssanjog1nonly-dotcom/And_app_PDF/README.md

 ## 📱 About The Project

 As a musician, I needed a way to read sheet music and chord charts hands-free while performing, and a way to take quick, permanent notes during rehearsals.
-Existing apps were either too expensive, lacked smooth auto-scroll, or had poor stylus support.
+I did not found any existing apps for such purpose, some apps either lacked smooth auto-scroll, or had poor stylus support.

 I built **PdfScrollReader** to solve this.
 It allows users to import PDFs, calculate precise auto-scroll speeds based on song duration, draw high-fidelity annotations using a stylus, and export those annotations permanently burned into the PDF.